DhanashriK17/Java-JDBC-Employee-Management/README.md

 ## Usage

---**Clone the repository:**
+--**Clone the repository:** git clone https://github.com/yourusername/Java-JDBC-Employee-Management

+--**Set Up MySQL Database:**
-2. Set up a MySQL database with a table named "employees" having columns "id" (auto-increment), "name," "designation," and "salary."
+Create a database with the name "employeedb."
+Create a table named "employees" with columns "id" (auto-increment), "name," "designation," and "salary."

+--**Update DBConnection Class:**
-3. Update the DBConnection class with your database details (URL, username, password).
+Open DBConnection.java and update the database details (URL, username, password) according to your MySQL setup.

+- **Run the Main Class:**
-4. Run the Main class to see a sample workflow of adding, updating, and deleting employees.
+Execute the Main class to see a sample workflow of adding, updating, and deleting employees.

 ## Prerequisites